 - obsessions & compulsions

-Our sessions generally last 50 minutes and take place at weekly intervals.
-A long term committment to counselling is not essential- many people find a short sequence of sessions sufficient for their requirements.
+Sessions generally last 50 minutes and take place at weekly intervals.
+A long term commitment to counselling is not essential - many people find a short sequence of sessions sufficient for their needs.

 Who We Are